Snuux/tw-play/README.md

 # tw-play

-A lightweight loader for Twine/Twee stories compiled in the browser via [Extwee](https://github.com/videlais/extwee) and [SugarCube](https://www.motoslave.net/sugarcube/).
-Mainly for ChatGPT and other AI story generation stuff.
+A lightweight, zero-build loader for [Twine](https://twinery.org/) / Twee stories that compiles directly in the browser using [Extwee](https://github.com/videlais/extwee) and [SugarCube](https://www.motoslave.net/sugarcube/).
+Designed specifically for AI-assisted story creation in **ChatGPT** and other generative AI tools.

-This repository contains:

-* `src/tw-play.js` — source loader script.
-It automatically compiles Twee content on page load using Extwee and a Twine story format.
+With **tw-play**, you can write and instantly play interactive fiction without installing any compilation tools.
+Simply drop your Twee content into an HTML page, and the loader will fetch SugarCube, compile the story, and render it.

+## Features
+- **Instant play**: Write Twee and see it run immediately in your browser.
+- **AI workflow ready**: Perfect for generating stories in ChatGPT or similar LLMs and playing them instantly.
+- **No build step**: Everything happens client-side—no Tweego, no Twine app.
+- **Single file portability**: One HTML file + the loader script.
+- **CDN friendly**: Use via [jsDelivr](https://www.jsdelivr.com/) or self-host.

+## Repository Contents
+- `src/tw-play.js` — Readable source loader.
-* `dist/tw-play.min.js` — minified version suitable for CDN distribution.
+- `dist/tw-play.min.js` — Minified loader for production/CDN.
-* `examples/` — sample HTML and Twee to demonstrate usage.
+- `examples/` — Demo HTML and `.twee` examples for inline usage.

 ## Usage

-Include the loader script on your page.
-Write your story in a `<script type="text/twee">` block or store it in an external `.twee` file.
-By default the loader fetches SugarCube 2.37.3 and Extwee 2.3.2 from jsDelivr, then compiles your story and displays it in an iframe with `id="play"`.
+Include the loader script and your story in a `<script type="text/twee">` block.

-### Inline example

 ```html
 <script type="text/twee" id="twee">